 2. Optimize WordPress Images

 Optimizing your images is another way to increase your website’s speed.
-Everyone loves high-quality images and every website depends on high-quality images in their content.
+Everyone loves high-quality images and every website depends on high-quality images in its content.

 3. Install cache plugins